 From being such a shy child that I didn't talk to my form teacher for almost a year, I am now a confident communicator and a world wide author on Speech Training.
 I have a unique way of teaching and I 'm eager to help you improve your speaking skills.
 Read more about me here.

-I will teach you how to communicate at the correct pace (not too fast but not too slow), at the correct volume and with expression.
-I will show you how to make the sounds in your mouth and how to pronounce the vowel and consonant sounds.
+I can teach you how to communicate at the correct pace (not too fast but not too slow), at the correct volume and with expression.
+I can show you how to make the sounds in your mouth and how to pronounce the different vowel and consonant sounds.
 Talking with expression doesn't mean being dramatic, it means using your voice to sound interesting and exciting.
 If you sound expressive, people will want to listen to you.